Kozea/Radicale/SHARING.md

 (_>= 3.7.0_)

-One CSV file containing one row per sharing config, separated by `,` and containing header with columns from above.
+One CSV file containing one row per sharing config, separated by `;` and containing header with columns from above.

+If given, properties are stored in JSON format in CSV.

 #### Files